 Mills adds: ‘How do we make this the best dish it can possibly be?
 Of course it can be simple, but it should also be bursting with flavour.
 With our tarragon chicken, the peas are mashed with mint to maximise the flavour.
 The pumpkin gnocchi has Brussels sprouts roasted with balsamic vinegar for sweetness.’

-The new airplane food offerings have launched on Cathay Pacific’s long-haul flights from this month, to be followed by regional routes and Cathay Dragon in the coming year.
+The new airplane food offerings have launched on Cathay Pacific’s long-haul flights from this month.

 This collaboration builds on the launch of the Hong Kong Flavours range that celebrates authentic Cantonese classics.
 On long-haul flights, Black Sheep Restaurants have created the appetiser and two of the main course choices, including the vegetarian option.